 3. Prepare syrup

 This step requires timing.
 You'll be moving quickly and non-stop so be sure to have everything pre-measured and ready in place.
-It's not essential, but having a candy thermometer is very handy.
+It's not absolutely essential, but having a candy thermometer will help to ensure that your fudge sets firmly.

-Combine cornstarch and oat milk in a 4 quart or larger saucepan (deeper is better).
+Combine sugar, cornstarch and salt in a 4 quart or larger saucepan (deeper is better).
 Attach candy thermometer to pan if you have one.

-Add sugar and salt to saucepan and place over high heat, stirring continuously without stopping.
+Pour in oat milk and place over high heat, stirring continuously, without stopping.

-Continue stirring (about 7 minutes) until syrup reaches a rolling boil or 234° F/122° C on a candy thermometer.
+Continue stirring (about 7 minutes) until syrup reaches a rolling boil at 234° F or 122° C on a candy thermometer.
 Remove from heat right away (be careful not to let syrup boil over - it can happen very quickly).

 Pour fudge into prepared/lined baking dish or pan.
 Cover with foil and refrigerate for at least 8 hours or overnight.